bdk0/bdk0.github.io/_posts/2020-12-12-fun-with-du.markdown

 4       ./dir
 8       .
 ```
 The man page says that **-L**, "*Dereferences all symbolic links*", but it appears that the man page is not telling the whole story.
-It appears that **-L** also turns on the "make sure we don't count the same space twice" feature. presumably without that option enabled **du** assumes it doesn't have to worry about such a situation and doesn't run that code, allowing the bind mount to sneak in the back door.
+It appears that **-L** also turns on the "make sure we don't count the same space twice" feature.
+Presumably without that option enabled, **du** assumes it doesn't have to worry about such a situation and doesn't run that code, allowing the bind mount to sneak in the back door.

 You can leave off the **-L** option to tell **du** not to follow symlinks, but what if you don't want to follow bind mounts?
 There is a convenient **-x** option which will "*skip directories on different filesystems*", which sounds like it would help: